How Service Dog Fundraising Can Unlock Your Independence

 These are just a few people who launched fundraisers through GoFundMe to bring service dogs into their lives.

 When Gabby was just 11 years old, she lost 95% of her vision.
 She was diagnosed with a rare genetic eye disease that would turn her world upside down and force her to relearn basic tasks.
-Her parents realized she needed extra help, so they started a GoFundMe to train Hannah, Gabby’s St. Bernard, to become a service dog.
-Friends and family donated over $11,700 to help Hannah become a service dog for Gabby.
+Her parents realised she needed extra help, so they started a GoFundMe to train Hannah, Gabby’s St. Bernard, to become a service dog.
+Friends and family donated over £11,700 to help Hannah become a service dog for Gabby.

 Service dog fundraising for independence